acefalobi/seedstar-jenkins-script/README.md

 `pip install -r requirements.txt`

-Simply run *jenkins_script.py* on python with the username, password, and instance url in the following format:
+Then simply run *jenkins_script.py* on python with the username, password, and instance url in the following format:

 `python jenkins_script.py [-h] --user USERNAME --pass PASSWORD instance`